asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

  --o-visualization table_filt.qzv
  ```

-You may want to filter these ASVs also from the file containing the representative sequences and visualize it.
+You may want to filter these ASVs also from the file containing the representative sequences and visualize it:

 ```
 qiime feature-table filter-seqs --i-data rep-seqs.qza \